Change the delivery speed of a line item

 Click the Orders tab.

-Click the order containing the line item that you'd like to edit.
+Click the order containing the line item you'd like to edit.

-Click the line item that you'd like to edit and then click the Settings tab.
+Click the line item you'd like to edit and then click the Settings tab.

 Under "Deliver impressions", select either of the following: